 Brackish aquarium is an aquarium with salty water.
 The water is called “brackish” because of its salinity or salt level.
 It is the middle ground where freshwater and marine water mix.

-Keep reading this article to find out more about brackish aquarium and how you can set up one.
+Keep reading this article to find out more about brackish aquariums and how you can set up one.

 What Does Brackish Water Mean?

 Brackish water is the water found at the point where fresh water and saltwater meets.
 The brackish water is the middle ground between freshwater and marine water.
 This point is called estuaries; it could be mangrove swamps or salt marshes, and the water found in these areas is called brackish.

 The Brackish water is home to different species such as scats, archers, some livebearers, gobies, black molly, Sailfin molly, Cichlids, Pufferfish, catfish, etc.

 With the understanding of brackish water, brackish aquariums are unique aquariums with salty water instead of regular freshwater aquariums.
 Brackish aquariums are top-rated among hobbyists as it’s one of their areas of specialization.
 Keep reading to discover how you can set up one maintenance and suitable fish suitable for the brackish aquariums.

 The brackish water salinity level differs depending on the type of brackish aquarium you want to set up.
 Generally, hobbyist maintains a level of 1.005 to 1.010 depending on the type of fish, but the salinity level can fluctuate.

 Creating brackish water is not tasking with you bearing in mind the water parameters to make it conducive for the inhabitants.